-FIGURE 3: IN DWELLING UNITS WITH MORE THAN ONE SLEEPING AREA, A SMOKE ALARM SHOULD BE PROVIDED TO PROTECT EACH SLEEPING AREA IN ADDITION TO SMOKE ALARMS REQUIRED IN BEDROOMS.
+Figure 3: IN DWELLING UNITS WITH MORE THAN ONE SLEEPING AREA, A SMOKE ALARM SHOULD BE PROVIDED TO PROTECT EACH SLEEPING AREA IN ADDITION TO SMOKE ALARMS REQUIRED IN BEDROOMS.

 In addition to smoke alarms outside of the sleeping areas and in each bedroom, NFPA 72 requires the installation of a smoke alarm on each additional level of the dwelling unit, including the basement.
-These installations are shown in FIGURE 4.
+These installations are shown in Figure 4.
 The living area smoke alarm should be installed in the living room or near the stairway to the upper lever, or in both locations.
 The basement smoke alarm should be installed in close proximity to the stairway leading to the floor above.
-Where installed on an open-joisted ceiling, the smoke alarm should be placed on the bottom of the joists.
-The smoke alarm should be positioned relative to the stairway so as to intercept smoke coming from a fire in the basement before the smoke enters the stairway.
+Where installed on an open-joisted ceiling, the smoke alarm should be positioned relative to the stairway so as to intercept smoke coming from a fire in the basement before the smoke enters the stairway.